-The following are information at significant transactions for the six-month period ended June 30, 2023:
+The following are information at significant transactions for the years ended December 31, 2023:

-- A. Financing provided to others: Please refer to Attachment 1. - B. Endorsement/Guarantee provided to others: Please refer to Attachment 2. - C. Securities held: Please refer to Attachment 3. - D. Individual securities acquired or disposed of with accumulated amount exceeding the lower of \$300 million or 20 percent of the capital stock: None. - E. Acquisition of individual real estate with amount exceeding the lower of \$300 million or 20 percent of the capital stock: None. - F. Disposal of individual real estate with amount exceeding the lower of \$300 million or 20 percent of the capital stock: None. - G. Related party transactions for purchases and sales amounts exceeding the lower of \$100 million or 20 percent of the capital stock: None. - H. Receivables from related parties with amounts exceeding the lower of \$100 million or 20 percent of the capital stock: None. - I. Financial instruments and derivative transactions: None - J. Others: The business relationship between the parent and the subsidiaries and significant transactions between them: Please refer to Attachment 4.
+- A. Financing provided to others: Please refer to Attachment 1. - B. Endorsement/Guarantee provided to others: Please refer to Attachment 2. - C. Securities held: Please refer to Attachment 3. - D. Individual securities acquired or disposed of with accumulated amount exceeding the lower of \$300 million or 20 percent of the capital stock: Please refer to Attachment 4. - E. Acquisition of individual real estate with amount exceeding the lower of \$300 million or 20 percent of the capital stock: None. - F. Disposal of individual real estate with amount exceeding the lower of \$300 million or 20 percent of the capital stock: None. - G. Related party transactions for purchases and sales amounts exceeding the lower of \$100 million or 20 percent of the capital stock: Please refer to Attachment 5. - H. Receivables from related parties with amounts exceeding the lower of \$100 million or 20 percent of the capital stock: None. - I. Financial instruments and derivative transactions: None - J. Others: The business relationship between the parent and the subsidiaries and significant transactions between them: Please refer to Attachment 6.